UPDATED FOR 2023 WITH LESSONS LEARNED FOR THE PAST 8 YEARS

 Why Install Mulch?

-Mulch Installation can improve your soil conditions and maintain moisture to keep plants healthy and green.
-Aside from plant health, installing mulch can exponentially increase the curb appeal of your home.
+Mulch Installation can improve your soil conditions and maintain moisture to keep plants healthy and green, and can exponentially increase the curb appeal of your home.
 It is the most cost-effective improvements a homeowner, property manager, and realtor can do before move-ins, selling, events, holidays, or special occasions.
 This is part of basic landscaping 101.

 What Is The Right Mulch?